anyhive/anyhive/README.md

 We believe founders, startups, and businesses should focus on product, not payments and tax compliance.

-Anyhive Kit will become the global abstraction layer for payments and compliance — PSP‑agnostic, tax‑aware, and programmable — so teams can ship, scale, and switch providers without fear.
+Anyhive will become the global abstraction layer for payments and compliance — PSP‑agnostic, tax‑aware, and programmable — so teams can ship, scale, and switch providers without fear.
 Think **Stripe-like developer experience**, but available for every country’s PSP and tax system.

 ## ✨ Features